-It is used to treat conditions caused by excessive acidity in your stomach, such as ulcers in the stomach or duodenum (upper portion of the small intestine) and gastritis (inflammation of the stomach lining).
+Sucralfate is used to treat conditions caused by excessive acidity in the stomach such as ulcers in the stomach or duodenum (upper portion of the small intestine) and long-term gastritis (inflammation of the stomach lining).

 Take Sucralfate exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Take it on an empty stomach, at least 1 hour before or 2 hours after a meal.
 Try to take it at the same time each day.

 Sucralfate is available as a tablet and oral suspension.

 If you are taking an oral suspension, shake the bottle well before you take it to ensure that the liquid is evenly mixed.
 Use the measuring spoon or cup provided to measure your dose.